Cognitive Behavioural Therapy (CBT)

 Low intensity CBT

 Low intensity CBT is a less intensive version of CBT for people who may not need a lot of support but may be looking for some direction from someone who is a skilled therapist.
-Behavioural activation and Graded Exposure are examples of evidence-based low intensity interventions widely used to address milder symptoms or to help people who need less intensive support.
+Low intensity interventions tend to be brief (typically between 6-8 sessions) are widely used to address milder symptoms or to help people who need less intensive support.